PythonRSAS/pythonrsas.github.io/_posts/2022-06-18-3-array-partition.md

   step size z.
 For example <span class="coding">[5:1:-2]</span>  means begin at index 5, end at index 1, with step size -2, i.e. the indices sliced are: 5, 3

-# Puzzles

-## Leetcode 2289.
+# Leetcode 2289.
 Steps to Make Array Non-decreasing

 Problem: You are given a 0-indexed integer array nums.
 In one step, remove all elements nums[i] where nums[i - 1] > nums[i] for all 0 < i < nums.length.